velozomX/velozomX/README.md

 # about for me:

 >i'm from Russia,
->learn java with 2024 years.
+>learn godot and gdscript
->i plan learn javafx,Lightweight Java Game Library (LWJGL) and create my own game engine.
+>i plan make my own games

 ### **my social web:**